mohund/final-project-quizwebsite/README.md

 # Trivia Quiz Application

 Welcome to the **Quizzes Trivia Application**!
-This is a React-based trivia application where users can answer fun triviq quiz questions and see their results.
+This is a React-based trivia application where users can answer fun trivia questions, test their knowledge, and see their results.
 The project demonstrates an adaptive and responsive web application built with React.

 ---